 by Teena Hughes, silk artist

-- the tube, or tower, part [approx 14 inches across] – which has some kind of padding/insulation wrapped around it and attached to it, so I can lift it up when it’s hot.
+- the large metal/aluminium tube, or tower, part [approx 14 inches across and about 4 feet high] – which has some kind of padding/insulation wrapped around it and attached to it, so I can lift it up when it’s hot.

 We had been painting for weeks on end, painting silk for Chrissy prezzies of all kinds and finally we were ready.